IBRAHIM-A-SIF/cpp-fundamentals-practice/README.md

 7) we use cin to get the input from user

-Code # 1: Find the area of the circle
+Code # 1: Find the area of the circle.
 #include <iostream>
 using namespace std;
 int main () {